arashnh11/Tetrahedra_pack/README.md

 -- Another dimension to the shceme complexity can be addded
     by rotating/translation of the base bipyramid

+-- In this version, there is a limitation in the packing
+	configuration.
+To get optimum packing, not all combinations of N_tet (number of tetrahedra in the pack) and len (length of tetrahedra) are possible.
+The threshold packing sizes at different length for this version are:
+	 N_tet = 25, len = 1
+	 N_tet = 70, len = 0.01

+	For other packing configuations, sizes should be relaxed by reducing N_tet and/or len.
+	(This is suggested in the software if the input case cannot be efficiency optimized.)

 Notes for execution on a Linux machine: